 These efforts include tracking both current and proposed regulatory/legislative changes in the international landscape, interaction with foreign trade associations on priority policy issues, participation in trade shows, and meetings with foreign senior government officials to promote AHRI standards and certification programs.
-AHRI also serves as the Secretariat for the International Council of Air-Conditioning, Refrigeration, and Heating Manufacturers Associations (ICARMHA).
+AHRI also serves as the Secretariat for the International Council of Air-Conditioning, Refrigeration, and Heating Manufacturers Associations (ICARHMA).

 What We Track and How

 Due to the global proliferation of minimum energy performance standards (MEPS) and the impact of those MEPS on AHRI member companies, AHRI created a service to provide business intelligence to AHRI members.
 Through IRIS, a members-only service, AHRI provides a list of web links leading to regulatory resources, typically government websites responsible for industry regulations, and a listing of government notices for proposed new regulations or amendments to current regulations.
 The listing of notices, typically originating from a WTO notification system, is country-specific, covering regulations such as minimum energy performance standards (MEPS), labeling requirements, test methods, enforcement, etc. AHRI’s IRIS is available here.

 Climate change and energy efficiency are two primary drivers for the constantly evolving regulatory landscape that affects AHRI members’ business operations around the world.
 In order to assist our members, AHRI provides background and updates on specific regulatory and legislative issues.
 Members may access this information by visiting the members-only portion of the website